Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix: Foliations for ReLU Neural Networks

 \subsection{Distributions and Foliations}

 Whenever we have a distribution on a manifold $M$, it is natural to ask whether it is {\sl integrable}.
 A distribution $\cC$ on $M$ is \textit{integrable} if for every $x \in M$, there exists a connected immersed submanifold $N$ of $M$, with $T_y N = \cC_y$ for all $y \in N$.
 In other words, the distribution defines at each point the tangent space to a submanifold.
-Whenever a distribution is integrable, we have a \textit{foliation}, that is, $M$ becomes a disjoint union of embedded submanifolds called the \textit{leaves} of the foliation.
-If $\dim \cC_x=\dim \cC_y$ for all $x,y \in M$ we say that the foliation, or the corresponding distribution, has \textit{constant rank}.
-Fig.~\ref{fol-constrk} illustrates a constant rank foliation and its orthogonal complement foliation, with respect to the euclidean metric in $M=\R^3$ (the ambient space).
+Whenever a distribution $\cC$ is integrable, we have a \textit{foliation}, \rita{denoted by $\cL_\cC$.
+The manifold} $M$ becomes a disjoint union of embedded submanifolds called the \textit{leaves} of the foliation.
+If $\dim \cC_x=\dim \cC_y$ for all $x,y \in M$ we say that the foliation, or the corresponding distribution, has \textit{constant rank}. \cref{fol-constrk} illustrates a constant rank foliation and its orthogonal complement foliation, with respect to the Euclidean metric in $M=\R^3$ (the ambient space).

-Under suitable regularity hypothesis, Frobenius theorem \cite{tu2008, tu2017} provides with a characterization of integrable distributions.
+{In this paper, we focus on the study of the distribution $\cD$ defined in (\ref{distr-def}), strictly related with the DIM $D$, as defined in (\ref{dim}), since $\cD$ is equivalently spanned by the columns of $D$ (see \cref{rk-d}).} Under suitable regularity hypothesis, Frobenius theorem \cite{tu2008, tu2017} provides with a characterization of integrable distributions.

-\begin{theorem} {\bf (Frobenius Theorem).} A smooth constant rank distribution $\cC$ on a real manifold $M$ is integrable if and only if it is involutive, that is for all vector fields $X,Y \in \cC$, $[X,Y] \in \cC$. \footnote{If $X$, $Y$ are vector fields on a manifold, we define their Lie bracket as $[X,Y]:=XY-YX$. } \end{theorem}
+\begin{theorem}[Frobenius Theorem] A smooth constant rank distribution $\cC$ on a real manifold $M$ is integrable if and only if it is involutive, that is for all vector fields $X,Y \in \cC$, $[X,Y] \in \cC$. \footnote{If $X$, $Y$ are vector fields on a manifold, we define their Lie bracket as $[X,Y](f):=X(Y(f))-Y(X(f))$ for every real function $f$. } \end{theorem}

-To elucidate this result in Fig.~\ref{fig:xor-data-foliation} we look at two examples of foliations of 1-dimensional distributions, obtained from the distribution $\cD$ in (\ref{distr-def}) of a neural network trained on the {\tt Xor} function, with non linearities GeLU and ReLU\footnote{We look only at smooth points, which form an open set.}.
-Notice that since in both cases $\cD$ is 1-dimensional, then it is automatically integrable (bracket of vector fields being zero). { We have the following result; the proof is a simple calculation based on the Frobenius Theorem \cite{gf2021}.
+To illustrate this theorem, \cref{fig:xor-data-foliation} shows two examples of 1-dimensional foliations, obtained from the distribution $\cD$ defined in \cref{distr-def} of a neural network trained on the \texttt{Xor} function, with GeLU\footnote{$\mathrm{GeLU}(x)=x\phi(x)$ with $\phi$ the cumulative distribution function for the Gaussian distribution.} and ReLU\footnote{$\mathrm{ReLU}(x)=\max(0,x)$.} non-linearities.
+Notice that, since in both cases $\cD$ is 1-dimensional, it is automatically integrable (the bracket of the vector fields is always zero).